Function Words as Statistical Cues for Language Learning: Background Related Work

 \subsection{Computational Perspectives}

+Our work aligns with a growing body of research examining how manipulating training data shapes language model behavior.
+One line of work alters the overall statistical distribution of languages, testing whether languages that are less aligned with hypothesized grammatical principles are harder for models to learn \citep{kallini-etal-2024-mission,yang-etal-2025-anything,ziv-etal-2026-biasless}.
+Another line manipulates the proportion of certain targeted constructions, often referred to as Filtered Corpus Training \citep{patil-etal-2024-filtered}, and has been applied to a range of phenomena, including AANN constructions \citep{misra-mahowald-2024-language}, \textit{let alone} \citep{scivetti-etal-2025-unpacking}, and Poverty of the Stimulus effects \citep{yang2026unified}, among others \citep[e.g.,][]{yao2025both}.

-Computational research on function words has historically received less attention, generally falling into two strands.
-The first strand uses computational models to simulate human acquisition phenomena.
-Several studies focus on syntactic categorization, demonstrating that simple distributional cues (e.g., frequent frames) are sufficient to categorize words into nouns and verbs \citep{mintz2003frequent, chemla2009categorizing, gutman2015bootstrapping}. \citet{Mintz2002-MINTDS,johnson-etal-2014-modelling} found that putting function words at phrase boundaries alone yields accurate categorization or word learning.
-More recently, \citet{ma2025implicit} attempted to replicate the experiments by \citet{valian1988anchor} with LLMs, but they found that LLMs showed limited sensitivity to marker frequency in small-scale artificial settings.
-The second strand probes the linguistic knowledge encoded in pre-trained language models.
-Work by \citet{kim-etal-2019-probing}, \citet{ettinger-2020-bert}, and \citet{portelance2024learning} has investigated whether (visual) language models retain knowledge of function words, yielding mixed results.
+In contrast, computational work on function words remains relatively limited and falls into two strands.
+The first uses computational models to simulate human acquisition, showing that distributional cues such as frequent frames can support syntactic categorization \citep{mintz2003frequent, chemla2009categorizing, gutman2015bootstrapping}.
+Related work demonstrates that placing function words at phrase boundaries facilitates categorization and word learning \citep{Mintz2002-MINTDS,johnson-etal-2014-modelling}.
+More recently, \citet{ma2025implicit} replicate \citet{valian1988anchor} with LLMs and find limited sensitivity to marker frequency in artificial language settings.
+The second strand probes pretrained models, with mixed evidence on whether language or vision-LMs encode knowledge of function words \citep{kim-etal-2019-probing, ettinger-2020-bert, portelance2024learning}.